JDDoesDev/pfn/wp-content/plugins/wp-recipe-maker/readme.txt

 * Feature: Fallback recipe when the plugin is disabled

 == Upgrade notice ==

+= 1.13.0 =
+Update to prevent warning notices on the settings page

 = 1.12.1 =
 Update if you want to use the Recipe Card import